WHEN YOU DEMAND HIGH QUALITY AND ACCURACY, GO WITH........ SPEED CITY !

 or Ply. kit suspension parts would have the proper ride height.

 Another fine addition, saving you tons of time by not having to add it yourself......
-Ya' see, we think about the builder.
+We keep the builder in mind !!!

 After getting some requests for an "Interior tub" with door detail

-and personally test fitting the Lindburg door panels to this this int.
-Floor
+and personally test fitting the Lindburg door panels to this this interior Floor

 It was decided that a new Interior tub would need to be made to save you builder's a lot of frustration !